netobserv/flowlogs-pipeline/docs/api.md

  loki:
          url: the address of an existing Loki service to push the flows to
          tenantID: identifies the tenant for the request
+         authorizationTokenPath: authorization header path to parse and send to loki gateway
          batchWait: maximum amount of time to wait before sending a batch
          batchSize: maximum batch size (in bytes) of logs to accumulate before sending
          timeout: maximum time to wait for a server to respond to a request